Skip to main content

 database_writeExecute INSERT, UPDATE, and DELETE operationsUPDATE requires a WHERE clause (no mass updates).
 DELETE requires a WHERE clause (no mass deletes).
 All identifiers validated against injection.

 http_requestMake HTTP requests to external APIsResponse capped at 10,000 chars.
 30-second timeout.
-SSRF validation on URLs.
+No SSRF validation — see warning below.

 code_executeRun Python or JavaScript in a sandboxed environmentDelegated to external sandbox service.
 Default 30-second timeout, configurable per call.